Schumilex5/PixAI-AutoCreditClaimer/README.md

+Made for personal use.
+#Feature
+- Claim daily credit rewards on an unlimited amount of accounts

 ### First way:
 1. Dowload this repo as zip or clone it
 2. Create a virtual python enviroment in the same folder, install the requirements.
 OR install requirements on your OS level python